gbitten/kernel-notes/ubuntu-base-with-qemu/index.md

 ## About Ubuntu Base

-**Ubuntu Base** is a highly stripped rootfs, which can install any package from Ubuntu repositories using the `apt-get` command.
+**Ubuntu Base** is a stripped rootfs, which can install any package from Ubuntu repositories using the `apt-get` command.
 Ubuntu Base was previously known as Ubuntu Core, but Canonical renamed it and gave that name to other project.

 ## About QEMU